lambdalisue/jupyter-vim-binding/README.md

 });
 ```

-### Different cell background during normal or insert mode

-Create a your `custom.css` (usually at `~/.jupyter/custom/custom.css`) and configure the insert background like below:
+If you would like to customize the design, create a your `custom.css` at `~/.jupyter/custom/custom.css` (at least in Linux) like:

 ```css
 /* Jupyter cell is in normal mode when code mirror */